UK Shareholders Association: Membership

+Affiliations

 UKSA participates in European discussion through its membership of the European Federation of Investors and Financial Services Users (Better Finance), and provides a discussion forum through its newsletter, The Private Investor.

+Services

 It also runs educational events and regional networking meetings.
 As a result, UKSA members actively encourage better accountability between boardrooms and investors through specially arranged meetings between FTSE companies and private investors.
 Battles have reached the national media, including British Gas, Railtrack and the successful defence of Marks & Spencer from Philip Green.
 Since the financial crash in 2007, UKSA has been campaigning for fair and equitable treatment of private investors in cases where audit and regulatory oversight appears to have failed.
 Examples include Lloyds TSB, Northern Rock and Bradford & Bingley, and, more recently, Carillon and Patisserie Valerie.